Surgery on discrete groups: -transitivity

 The map $\pi$ is a stack in the sense of the Bass--Serre theory \cite{serre1977arbres}, as discussed in \cite[Chap.\ 6]{geoghegan2007topological}, where the nerves provide the edge fibers of the stack.

 The stack $\pi\colon X/G\to Z$ fails to provide a graph of groups decomposition for the group $G$ in general, and accordingly, the groups from Bass--Serre theory bear little resemblance to groups of intermediate rank, in general, due to the missing $\pi_1$-injectivity assumption.
-Algebraically, the stack map $\pi$ provides little information beyond that which is already contained in the Seifert-van Kampen theorem---namely, that of a (categorical) push-out diagram, where the arrows may fail to be injective.
+Algebraically, the stack map $\pi$ provides little information beyond that which is already contained in the Seifert--van Kampen theorem.

 \begin{definition} We say that a collar $C$ in $X$ separating two vertices $x$ and $y$ has \emph{$\pi_1$-injective boundary} if the maps $\del^-C\to M_x$ and $\del^+C\to M_y$ into the model geometry at $x$ and $y$ respectively are $\pi_1$-injective. \end{definition}